We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 How has coronavirus impacted Alphabet's share price?

-Since the stock market crash in March caused by coronavirus, Alphabet's share price has had significant negative movement.
+Since the stock market crash in March caused by coronavirus, Alphabet's share price has had significant positive movement.

 Alphabet share priceUse our graph to track the performance of GOOGL stocks over time.